gretelup/top_ten_project/README.md

     * Music notebook (Mike):
 	* Used requests module to get content from Billboard.com.
         * Used Beautiful Soup to parse content.
-        * Filtered out unnecessary rows
+        * Filtered out unnecessary rows based on rank
         * Added timestamp to each record
         * Created a list of dictionaries        *
     * Metacritic notebook (Smita):